 The Mentawai people have their own language, traditional law and religion (animism).
-Their society is based on equality, there's no hereditary title and there are no subordinate roles.
-Their origins were unknown to me before receiving info in the comments below.
+Their society is based on equality, there’s no hereditary title and there are no subordinate roles.

 The elder shamans normally gather to discuss issues concerning more than one family or village which could be the nomination of a new religious leader (also spokesperson for the outside world), the planning of a new plantation, deforestation issues and so on.
 These kind of meetings are also occasion for big celebrations and every work-related activity stops.